How to Check Plugins and Themes for Updates

 - Don’t install too many plugins or themes

 The warning above shouldn’t give you the wrong impression, there are many high-quality plugins and themes out there that can provide a ton of benefit to your website.
-That said, it’s still important to be selective with the plugins and themes you do install.
+That said, it’s still important to be selective with the plugins and themes you do install, because you’ll need to regularly check every single plugin and theme on your site for updates to keep your site secure and performant.

 Even unused and deactivated plugins or themes that linger in your site files can take a toll on speed and performance.
 All plugins and themes will use resources and bandwidth.
 It’s important to keep your plugin and theme portfolios trimmed down while getting the most out of the plugins and themes you do decide to use.